 Travel outside of the U.S.

 The original DS-2019, passport, visa, and a print-out of the I-94 must be carried when traveling outside of the U.S. The passport must be valid for at least 6 months from the date of reentry to the U.S. The visa must be valid upon date of reentry and indicate the appropriate number of entries.
-Additionally, J-1 students must have a valid travel signature on the bottom of the DS-2019.
+Additionally, J-1 students and scholars must have a valid travel signature on the bottom of the DS-2019.
 A travel signature is valid for one year from the date of the signature and indicates to Customs and Border Protection (CBP) that the student is currently maintaining J-1 status.
 Failure to obtain a travel signature prior to travel or having an expired travel signature upon reentry to the U.S. may result in secondary questioning by CBP or even denial of entry to the U.S. A new I-94 will be issued upon reentry to the U.S.

 On-campus employment refers to any employment that is paid for by UIU with the actual workplace located on the campus the J-1 student is authorized to attend or for a company that holds a contract with UIU to offer services directly to UIU students on the UIU campus the J-1 student is authorized to attend.